The Sunset Scene

-The Sunset Scene is a window glass artwork created by Tiffany Studios around 1915.
-This artwork was created to symbolize the distinct line between life and death.
-Tiffany Studios manufactured many stained glass pieces, the scene was one of a couple of windows created for Mount Hope Cemetery in Rochester New York.
-Many of these window pieces have been created in relation to religion and personal interior home decor and other decorating purposes.
+The Sunset Scene is an art glass window created around 1915 by Tiffany Studios, led by Louis Comfort Tiffany.
+This artwork was created to symbolize the voyage between life and death.
+Tiffany Studios manufactured many stained glass pieces using Tiffany glass, and this scene was created for Mount Hope Cemetery in Rochester, New York.
+It is held in the Memorial Art Gallery collection in Rochester, New York, gifted in memory of Mr. and Mrs. Thomas B. Dunn by their family in 2002.